Track your NPS over time

 71 − 14 = 57

 While the score itself gives you a really easy way to know where you stand with your customers at a glance, the true value of NPS comes from the customer feedback.
+Analyzing and acting on customer feedback insights is what will continue to move your business forward.

 “I am sooo glad I found you guys.
 I have been searching for the perfect gift for my 90 year old grandmother and this is PERFECT!
 This will mean so much to her.
 It’s like you read my mind!”

 “You have some REALLY cool hidden gems, but I have a really hard time finding them.
-I know they are there, but after an 12-hour workday, I just don’t have the patience to go searching.”
+I know they are there, but after a 12-hour workday, I just don’t have the patience to go searching.”

 NPS is a clear way to align organizations around customer experience.
 It’s easy to understand, and its format is very human.
 It keeps the focus on the customer.